settings icon

 Answer

-According to the Catholic Encyclopedia, Purgatory is “a place or condition of temporal punishment for those who, departing this life in God’s grace, are not entirely free from venial faults, or have not fully paid the satisfaction due to their transgressions.”
-To summarize, in Catholic theology Purgatory is a place that a Christian’s soul goes to after death to be cleansed of the sins that had not been fully satisfied during life.
-Is this doctrine of Purgatory in agreement with the Bible?
+According to the Catholic Encyclopedia, purgatory is “a place or condition of temporal punishment for those who, departing this life in God’s grace, are not entirely free from venial faults, or have not fully paid the satisfaction due to their transgressions.”
+In other words, in Catholic theology purgatory is the place where a Christian’s soul goes after death to be cleansed of the sins that had not been fully paid for during life.
+Is the doctrine of purgatory in agreement with the Bible?
 Absolutely not!

-Jesus died to pay the penalty for all of our sins (Romans 5:8).
-Isaiah 53:5 declares, “But He was pierced for our transgressions, He was crushed for our iniquities; the punishment that brought us peace was upon Him, and by His wounds we are healed.”
+An idea foundational to the doctrine of purgatory is that some of a believer’s sin has not yet been paid for.
+But Scripture teaches that Jesus died to pay the penalty for all our sins (Romans 5:8).
+The Suffering Servant of Isaiah 53:5 took our place: “But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was on him, and by his wounds we are healed.”
 Jesus suffered for our sins so that we could be delivered from suffering.
-To say that we must also suffer for our sins is to say that Jesus’ suffering was insufficient.
-To say that we must atone for our sins by cleansing in Purgatory is to deny the sufficiency of the atoning sacrifice of Jesus (1 John 2:2).
-The idea that those who are saved by grace through faith have to suffer for their sins after death is contrary to everything the Bible says about salvation.
+To say that we must also suffer for our sins is to say that Jesus’ suffering was insufficient in some way.
+To say that we ourselves must atone for our sins is to deny the adequacy of the atoning sacrifice of Jesus (1 John 2:2).
+The idea that those who are saved by grace through faith have to pay for their sins after death is contrary to everything the Bible says about salvation.

-Purgatory, like many other Catholic dogmas, is based on a misunderstanding of the nature of Christ’s sacrifice.
-Catholics view the Mass / Eucharist as a re-presentation of Christ’s sacrifice because they fail to understand that Jesus’ once-for-all sacrifice was absolutely and perfectly sufficient (Hebrews 7:27).
-Catholics view meritorious works as contributing to salvation due to a failure to recognize that Jesus’ sacrificial payment has no need of additional “contribution” (Ephesians 2:8-9).
-Similarly, Purgatory is understood by Catholics as a place of cleansing in preparation for heaven because they do not recognize that because of Jesus’ sacrifice, we are already cleansed, declared righteous, forgiven, redeemed, reconciled, and sanctified.
+Purgatory, like many other Catholic dogmas, misrepresents the nature of Christ’s sacrifice.
+Catholics view the Mass/Holy Eucharist as a re-presentation of Christ’s sacrifice, ignoring the fact that Jesus’ once-for-all sacrifice was absolutely and perfectly sufficient (Hebrews 7:27).
+Catholics view meritorious works as contributing to one’s salvation rather than recognize that Jesus’ payment has no need of an additional “contribution” from us (Ephesians 2:8–9).
+Similarly, purgatory is taught to be a place of cleansing in preparation for heaven, overlooking the truth that, because of Jesus’ sacrifice, we are already cleansed.
+We are also justified, forgiven, redeemed, reconciled, adopted, and sanctified.

-The very idea of Purgatory and the doctrines that are often attached to it (prayer for the dead, indulgences, meritorious works on behalf of the dead, etc.) fail to recognize that Jesus’ death was sufficient to pay the penalty for ALL of our sins.
-Jesus, who was God incarnate (John 1:1, 14), paid an infinite price for our sin.
-Jesus died for our sins (1 Corinthians 15:3).
-Jesus is the atoning sacrifice for our sins (1 John 2:2).
-To limit Jesus’ sacrifice to atoning for original sin or sins committed before salvation is an attack on the Person and Work of Jesus Christ.
-If we must, in order to be saved, pay for, atone for, or suffer because of our sins, then Jesus’ death was not a perfect, complete, and sufficient sacrifice.
+The very idea of purgatory and the doctrines that are often attached to it (prayers for the dead, indulgences, meritorious works on behalf of the dead, etc.) implies that Jesus’ death was insufficient to pay the penalty for sin.
+The Bible says that Jesus, who is God incarnate (John 1:1, 14), paid an infinite price for our sin by providing the only acceptable sacrifice (1 John 2:2).
+To limit Jesus’ sacrifice to atoning for original sin or sins committed before salvation is an attack on His person and work.
+If we, in order to be saved, must pay for our own sin, then Jesus’ payment was not enough.
+If ridding ourselves of sin requires us to suffer interminably in purgatory, then then Jesus’ suffering and death did not provide a powerful, perfect, and sufficient sacrifice.

-For believers, after death is to be "away from the body and at home with the Lord" (2 Corinthians 5:6-8; Philippians 1:23).
-Notice that this does not say "away from the body, in Purgatory with the cleansing fire."
-No, because of the perfection, completion, and sufficiency of Jesus’ sacrifice, we are immediately in the Lord’s presence after death, fully cleansed, free from sin, glorified, perfected, and ultimately sanctified.
+After death believers are “away from the body and at home with the Lord” (2 Corinthians 5:8; cf. Philippians 1:23).
+Notice that this verse does not say, “Away from the body and in purgatory suffering in cleansing fire.”
+Because of the powerful, perfect, and sufficient sacrifice of Jesus, we are taken immediately in the Lord’s presence when we die.
+Because we are in Christ, we are fully cleansed, free from sin, glorified, and perfected.

 Return to: